 Featured in the photo on the right are William Tam, Carolyn Taylor, and Robin Lewis who graduated at the December 2010 commencement ceremony.

 Philosophy majors must complete 27 hours in philosophy, 18 of which are advanced.
-Logic II, one course in ethics, and two approved courses in the history of philosophy must be included.
+One course in ethics and two approved courses in the history of philosophy must be included.